KsenijaGogic/js-the-weird-parts/section_2.md

 # JavaScript, The Weird Parts
-## Section 2, Exectution Contexts and Lexical Environment
+Section 2, Execution Contexts and Lexical Environment

 ----